 The creation of money and other financial assets is analyzed in the context of their use and distribution in different periods of capitalism.
 Emphasis is on the role of the financial sector in producing strong stable economic activity or as a source of instability.

-Prerequisites: ECON 351 or by permission.
+Prerequisites: ECON 350, ECON 351, and ECON 310.